factopolis/factopolis/content/claim/2016-election-voter-fraud.md

 title: Voter Fraud in 2016 Election
 summary: There's no evidence of illegal voting.
 checks:
-  - name: The New York Times
+  - checker: new-york-times
     shortQuote: There's no evidence of illegal voting.
     url: https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html
-  - name: FactCheck.org
+  - checker: factcheck-org
     shortQuote:
       … numerous studies that have found such in-person voter fraud — the type of fraud Trump is alleging — is virtually nonexistent.